 In an eviction case, defenses are the legal reasons why you should not be evicted.
 If you have a defense, you may be able to prevent your eviction.
 Counterclaims are your legal claims for money.
-Counterclaims are important because you can use them to reduce the amount of rent you owe your landlord.
+Counterclaims are important because you can use them to reduce the amount of rent you owe your landlord and sometimes win your eviction case.
 If the amount you win through your counterclaim is more than the amount you owe, then you will not be evicted in a non-payment or no-fault eviction case.
+In some cases, if you win a counterclaim and you can pay the difference between what your landlord owes you and what you owe to your landlord, you can also win your eviction case.
+There are separate rules that apply to eviction cases following foreclosures.
+If your landlord owns the property as the result of a foreclosure, see Chapter 18: Tenants and Foreclosure.
+There is also a special Discovery form for Tenants in Foreclosed Properties (Booklet 4A).

-Your landlord must prove that she properly terminated your tenancy.104 You have a defense to the eviction if:
+Your landlord must prove that she properly terminated your tenancy.112 You have a defense to the eviction if:

 - You received a 14-day notice to quit for non-payment of rent at a time when you were not behind on your rent.

-- You received a 14-day notice to quit for non-payment of rent for refusing to pay the amount of a rent increase (that you did not agree to pay).105
+- You received a 14-day notice to quit for non-payment of rent for refusing to pay the amount of a rent increase (that you did not agree to pay).113

 - You paid or offered to pay the landlord the rent you owed within the time allowed by law.